The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic impact and demonstrate legal...

 One proven way to fight in-house lawyer burnout: Give your team a clear understanding of their higher purpose and how they can achieve team goals.

 And here we go again, racing toward the end of the year.
 There are those end-of-year deals to close, the legal budget is due, and there are six new litigation matters since yesterday, and… sigh.
 If you are exhausted looking at the back end of the year before it has even really begun, digging deep for that next burst of energy and finding none, you may be suffering from lawyer burnout.
 You are not alone.

 In a Gartner report on in-house lawyers, more than half - 54 percent - described themselves as at least “moderately exhausted.”
-While that is not surprising, there are two takeaways that stand out:

 According to Gartner, “highly engaged” lawyers are 70 percent more likely to find new ways to meet business needs; 30 percent more likely to seek improvements to Legal Department processes; and 143 percent more likely to show discretionary effort.
 (And 17 percent less likely to look for jobs elsewhere.)

 But engagement does not happen by accident, and it does not – according to Gartner – happen by showing growth potential, varying management styles, or even building a positive work climate.

 The primary driver for engaging in-house lawyers, Gartner found: fulfilling work.